-The owner of Diotima Consulting, Dr. de Solenni has published articles in The Wall Street Journal Europe, The Washington Post, National Catholic Reporter, Our Sunday Visitor, and National Review Online.
-Dr. de Solenni has also appeared on MSNBC, Hardball with Chris Matthews, The O’Reilly Factor, CNN, and ABCNews, among others, and she has been quoted by The Associated Press and in newspapers nationwide, including The New York Times and The Washington Times.
-She serves on several advisory boards including the Review Board for the Protection of Children and Young People of the Archdiocese for Military Services, USA.
+Dr. de Solenni has published articles in The Wall Street Journal Europe, The Washington Post, National Catholic Reporter, Our Sunday Visitor, and National Review Online; and she appeared on MSNBC, Hardball with Chris Matthews, The O’Reilly Factor, CNN, and ABC News, among others.
+She also appears regularly on the Catholic Answers Live radio program.

 In February 2007, Dr. de Solenni was appointed by U.S. Secretary of State Condolezza Rice as a citizen member of a delegation to the United Nation’s Commission on the Status of Women.
 The focus of the conference was the “girl child.”
 She says of her appointment, “I gave input where I could, and I observed the proceedings closely.
 It was an eye-opening experience to see how ideological and political countries can be.
 The United States attempted to introduce two resolutions — one on pre-natal and post-natal sex selections (e.g. abortion and female infanticide), the other on forced and early marriage.
 Based on a deep distrust of the United States because of a belief that it would ban all abortions if allowed (I wish it were so easy!), the first resolution never even made it to the floor, while the second was hotly contested by countries at opposite ends of the spectrum, some because their religious law allows for forced marriage.”